animeshgarai09/Felix-UI-Vanilla/readme.md

 Colors are integral part of a UI and UX.
 Felix UI ship with aesthetically pleasing color pallet.

-Find more detail on below topics of _Colors_ visit https://://felix-ui-dev.netlify.app/documentation.html#colors
+To find more detail on the below topics visit documentation on [Colors](https://://felix-ui-dev.netlify.app/documentation.html#colors)

 | Color     | Hex                                                              |
 | --------- | ---------------------------------------------------------------- |